Vanessaxb/onlineBookstore/README.md

 ## Features:
 1. User token-based Authentication (Signup, Login and Logout)
 2. Navigation responding to the login status of the user
-3. New Orders Product Listing Page
+3. New Orders Product Page
 4. Filter by Book Genre Categories
 5. Cart Management
    - Add to cart
    - Change items quantity in cart
    - Remove from cart
-7. Single Product Page
+7. History Order Summary
-8. History Order Summary
+8. Accepts more than one Admin
 9. Admin can update/delete User and also create/update/delete Book
 10. Custom Toast Component with 4 types - Success, Error, Warning and Information